dlr-eoc/prosEO/deploy/bastion-control/README.md

 - `install_kubectl/files`
 - `configure_nginx_proxy/files`

-In the `group_vars` directory, create a file `bastion_control.yml` with the administrative user and password and an email address for alerts from rkhunter (see file `bastion_control.yml.template` for the required contents).
+In the `group_vars` directory, create a file `bastion_control.yml` with the administrative user and password, an email address for alerts from rkhunter and the list of inner nodes to be easily accessible from the bastion host by entries to `/etc/hosts` (see file `bastion_control.yml.template` for the required contents).

 # Bastion host configuration